phocks/devblog/content/2024-01-02-test-early-test-often.md

 draft = false

 [taxonomies]
-tags = ["rust", "testing", "tests", "debugging"]
+tags = ["rust", "testing", "tests", "debugging", "handling errors"]
 +++

 It's extremely tempting to simply not write tests.

-You could forever keep saying "I'll learn how to write tests later" or "Any errors will just show up in production and I'll just catch them there" ... aaaaand I've fallen into that trap many times.
+You could forever keep saying *"I'll learn how to write tests later"* or *"Any errors will just show up in production and I'll just catch them there"* ... aaaaand I've fallen into that trap many times.

 This time let's tackle testing in Rust head-on, up front!